-{\it Theoretical analysis from Effective Theories.}---In order to analyze the behavior of $\chi_S^\kappa$ beyond the physical point, we consider a unitarized ChPT approach where $\chi_S^\kappa (T)$ is saturated by its lowest pole, the $K_0^*(700)$ generated in $\pi K$ scattering at finite temperature.
+In order to analyze the behavior of $\chi_S^\kappa$ from the theoretical side at and beyond the physical point, we consider a UChPT approach where $\chi_S^\kappa (T)$ is saturated by its lowest pole, the $K_0^*(700)/\kappa$ meson, generated in $\pi K$ scattering at finite temperature.
 Namely,

 where we fix $A_\kappa$ to reproduce the perturbative ChPT result at $T=0$, i.e., $A_\kappa=\chi_S^{\kappa,\text{ChPT}} (0)$ calculated in~\cite{Nicola:2018vug}, and $M_\kappa^2 (T)=M_p^2(T)-\Gamma_p^2(T)/4$, with $s_p=(M_p-i\Gamma_p/2)^2$ the resonance pole position in the second Riemann sheet of the complex $s$-plane for the unitarized $\pi K$ $I=1/2$ scalar partial wave.
 Thus, $M_\kappa^2(T)$ is the real part of the $K_0^*(700)$ self-energy at the pole, which is expected to provide the dominant temperature dependence of $\chi_S^\kappa$.
-Since susceptibilities are $p=0$ correlators, the sensibility to the $p$-dependence of the self-energy and the $T$-dependence of possible residues in~\eqref{chisat} are assumed to lie within the uncertainty bands.
-That is actually the case when the scalar susceptibility $\chi_S(T)$ is saturated by the thermal $f_0(500)$~\cite{Nicola:2013vma,Ferreres-Sole:2018djq}.
+Since susceptibilities are $p=0$ correlators, the sensibility to the $p$-dependence of the self-energy and the $T$-dependence of its residue in~\eqref{chisat} are assumed to lie within the uncertainty bands.
+That is actually the case when the scalar susceptibility $\chi_S(T)$ is saturated by the thermal $f_0(500)/\sigma$~\cite{Nicola:2013vma,Ferreres-Sole:2018djq}.
 Namely, this approach has been proven to reproduce the $\chi_S (T)$ transition peak and to describe lattice data around it.